vmware-nsx/eval-docs-ids-ips/README2.md

 ---
 ## Intended Audience
 This PoV guide is intended for existing and future NSX customers who want to evaluate the NSX Distributed IDS/IPS functionality.
-Ideally, this PoC involves people covring these roles:
+Ideally, the PoV process involves people covering these roles:

 * CISO Representative
 * Data Center Infrastructure Team